 My current and full CV is available here.

 Communicative Biocapitalism: The Voice of the Patient in Digital Health and the Health Humanities.
-University of Michigan Press, forthcoming 2017.
+University of Michigan Press, 2017.

 Teaching Health Humanities.
 Co-editors Olivia Banner, Nathan Carlin, and Thomas Cole.
 Under contract, Oxford University Press.